 Is a PPO Right for You?

-They often offer more coverage options than other types of plans.
-For example, you may have access to a wider variety of alternative therapies with a PPO, such as acupuncture or massage therapy, than with a Health Maintenance Organization.
+PPOs typically cover more services than other types of plans.
+For example, you may have access to a wider variety of alternative therapies with a PPO, such as acupuncture or massage therapy, than with a Health Maintenance Organization (HMO) or EPO.

 - Flexibility to go out of network if you can afford to pay higher copays and coinsurance

-- You can usually see an in-network specialist without a referral
+- You can see an in-network specialist without a referral

 - Often includes coverage not seen with other types of plans